 Your only chance to get true data

-When you are running and hosting your own blog, you have a chance to get full, rich, and useful data about your audience, their interests, and what keywords you need to target.
+When you are running and hosting your own blog, you have a chance to get full, rich, and useful data about your audience, their interests, and the keywords you need to target.

 Not only you track and study your main business-related semantics, but you also discover new topics, keywords, and ideas from your analytics data!